mattix1710/mattix1710/README.md

 - 👋 Hi, I’m @mattix1710
-- 👀 I’m interested in programming/network administration/cybersecurity
+- 👀 I’m interested in cybersecurity/programming/network administration
 - 🌱 I’m currently learning how to \<LIVE\>
 - 📫 You can reach me on:
   - Discord: <b>mattix1710#6183</b>